 These raw certified organic almonds come from Spain.
 They are a Valencia varietal and have a mild flavour.
-They have less bitterness than many other European almonds.
+These almonds are very soft compared to our Australian almonds, they can have less bitterness than many other European almonds.
 These almonds work very well for making almond milk and almond butter.

 Learn more about organic here.